smart-edge-open/ido-specs/doc/building-blocks/enhanced-platform-awareness/openness-telemetry.md

    ./create-secret.sh
    ```

 4. Configure and deploy the sample telemetry application with the side-car OpenTelemetry agent from the Edge Apps repo using Helm.
-Edit `edgeapps/applications/telemetry-sample-app/opentelemetry-agent/values.yaml`, and change `app:image:repository: 10.0.0.1:5000/intel/metricapp` to the IP address of the Docker registry.
+Edit `edgeapps/applications/telemetry-sample-app/opentelemetry-agent/values.yaml`, and change `app:image:repository: 10.0.0.1:30003/intel/metricapp` to the IP address of the Harbor registry.

     ```shell
     cd edgeapps/applications/telemetry-sample-app/